Electrical and Electronic Engineering

 Projects

-- Project 1: Performing a linear regression for classification using the dataset
+- Project 1: Perform a linear regression for classification using the dataset

-. - Project 2: Training a decision tree regressor using the dataset
+from sklearn.datasets import load_iris. - Project 2: Train a decision tree regressor using the dataset

 Course Objective